 Appendix A.1: In-state criminal registry or repository checks with fingerprints requirements for existing staff.
-(See related question at 5.4.1 (b)) Describe the provision from which the state/territory seeks relief.
+(See related question at 5.4.1 (b))

 Kentucky has implemented 922 KAR 2:280 with a compliance deadline of September 30, 2018.
 The NBCP became available to all providers on March 5, 2018.
 As of September 25, 31,113 child care background checks have been initiated within the Kentucky Applicant Registry and Employment Screening (KARES) system.
 This number exceeds the initial estimate by almost 6,000 employees and continues to increase.
 To date, approximately 200 providers have not initiated background checks for their staff.
 The Division of Child Care has issued multiple reminders via email, phone calls, and mail regarding the September 30 deadline.
 The small number of existing staff who have not complied will be cited as of October 1, 2018.